ssduman/reactory/README.md

 * jsonwebtoken
 * and more
 ## Run: ##
-* `npm install && npm run server` for running server, `npm install && npm run` for running client.
+* `npm install && npm start` for running server, `npm install && npm start` for running client.
-* `npm install && npm run build` then `npm run server` for only running server and hosting static files.
+* `npm install && npm run build` then `npm start` for only running server and hosting static files (for heroku branch).
 ## Design: ##
 * [@ogoregen](https://github.com/ogoregen)
 ### Bugs and Limitations: ###
 * I didn't use database on Heroku, so room listing is limited.
+* Sometimes unexpected things happen like not joining the room again.
+I think this is due to delay on sockets.